MatthewGerber/rlai/docs/ch_4.md

     :param agent: Agent.
     :param q_pi: State-action value estimates for the agent's policy.
-    :param epsilon: Total probability mass to spread across all actions, resulting in an epsilon-greedy policy.
-Must be >= 0 if provided.
+    :param epsilon: Total probability mass to divide across all actions for a state, resulting in an epsilon-greedy policy.
+Must be >= 0.0 if given.
+Pass None to generate a purely greedy policy.
     :return: Number of states in which the policy was improved.
 ```
 ### [rlai.gpi.dynamic_programming.iteration.iterate_policy_q_pi](https://github.com/MatthewGerber/rlai/tree/master/src/rlai/gpi/dynamic_programming/iteration.py#L60)